Dunttus/AI-Project/install/README.md

 ```
 nano config.py
 ```
-Change TRAINING_DATA = "datasets/training_dataset/train_access.log" to mach your new log file. \
+Change TRAINING_DATA = "datasets/training_dataset/train_access.log" to match your new log file. \
 We will also change MONITORED_LOG = "/var/log/access.log" to target monitoring in apache2 logs folder access.log we will use this after training the model. \
 Picture of old config.py and new config.py below.
 \
 ![Log formats](./img/install_pic_2.png)
-\
-A) /var/log/apache2/other_vhosts_access.log – These logs are used for virtual host page.
+A) TRAINING_DATA is used to train model. \
-B) /var/log/apache2/access.log – These are for Apache2 default page logs.
+B) MONITORED_LOG is to monitor incoming Apache2 logs. \
-\

-Contrainer run train.py inside container, removed when exit or done, with local AI-Project and Apache2 log folders dynamically, replace USER in command to mach your directory structure:
+Container run train.py inside container, removed when exit or done, with local AI-Project and Apache2 log folders dynamically, replace USER in command to match your directory structure:
 ```
 sudo docker run -it --rm -v /home/USER/AI-Project/:/AI-Project/ -v /var/log/apache2:/var/log/apache2/ -w /AI-Project lokari:test python3 ./train.py
 ```